 Monitoring the success or failure of the TDM measures should involve commuter surveys that gather quantitative data (e.g., percent use of various modes) and qualitative data (e.g., respondents' perception of the TDM programs).
-The CSA service plan and annual report do not address the effectiveness of whether each property owner is meeting the objective in the development conditions that 30 percent of employees use an alternative transportation mode TDM programs.
+The CSA service plan and annual report do not address the effectiveness of TDM programs.
 Given relatively low reported participation levels in TDM programs, the CSA annual report could be improved by addressing the effectiveness of CCCA programs.